top of page

 It is available for free, here:

-And whomever obtains it will also be added to the community for other free resources and inspiration in their journey toward HOPE.
+And whomever obtains it will also be added to the Hope Speaker newsletter for other free resources and inspiration in their journey toward HOPE.

-If you have lost your spouse, I am so incredibly sorry to welcome you to these trenches, but I want you to know that you are not, and will never be, alone.
+If you have lost your husband, I am so incredibly sorry to welcome you to these trenches, but I want you to know that you are not, and will never be, alone.

 If you know someone who has lost their spouse, please share the above link to support them in navigating these waters.
 It is the checklist they need, and will likely be searching for.